sanskrit/raw_etexts_english/blogs/manasataramgini/2007-07-12_giant-volcanos-and-humans.md

 +++
-title = "Giant volcanos andxa0humans"
+title = "Giant volcanos and humans"

 +++
 Recent meteorological studies have suggested that the volcanic activity